mariesta/next-routing-store-project/README.md

 #A Beginner's Guide to Routing in Next.js
 This is a sample project to illustrate Next.js Static Routing.

+The repository consists of:
+- components: Reusables components such as Footer, Nav, Header, ...
+- pages: all the differents pages (Home, About, New Arrivals)
+- styles: CSS styling
+- data.js

 There are two branches:
 - main: The starter project with no routing
 - final: with all the routing implemented